canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

 	<img alt="A long description can be found after the image." src="../images/rs-wayfinding-gh-01-en.png" class="img-responsive" />
 	<figcaption><details>
 			<summary>Screenshot of the global header including the theme and topic menu</summary>
-			<p class="mrgn-tp-md">The header includes the Government of Canada signature, a Menu button, and a Canada.ca breadcrumb on the left side of the screen.
+			<p class="mrgn-tp-lg">The header includes the Government of Canada signature, a Menu button, and a Canada.ca breadcrumb on the left side of the screen.
 On the right side of the screen is a language toggle and the Canada.ca search bar.</p>
 		</details></figcaption>
   </figure></div></div>